rrainey/tempo-insights/smpmgr-extensions/smpmgr-extension-commands.md

 │ --help          Show this message and exit.                                                     │ ╰─────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ──────────────────────────────────────────────────────────────────────────────────────╮
-│ session-list     List all logging sessions on the device.                                       |
+│ session-list     List all logging sessions on the device.                                       │ │ storage-info     Get storage statistics from the device.                                        │ │ led-on           Turn on the LED with specified color.                                          │ │ led-off          Turn off LED override (return to app control).                                 │ │ logger-start     Start logging (will auto-arm if needed).                                       │ │ logger-stop      Stop logging.                                                                  │ │ logger-arm       Arm the logger.                                                                |
-| session-delete   delete a session                                                               │
+│ logger-disarm    Disarm the logger.                                                             │
-│ storage-info     Get storage statistics from the device.                                        │ │ led-on           Turn on the LED with specified color.                                          │ │ led-off          Turn off LED override (return to app control).                                 │ │ logger-start     Start logging (will auto-arm if needed).                                       │ │ logger-stop      Stop logging.                                                                  │ │ logger-arm       Arm the logger.                                                                │ │ logger-disarm    Disarm the logger.                                                             │ │ logger-control   Generic logger control command.                                                │ ╰─────────────────────────────────────────────────────────────────────────────────────────────────╯
+│ logger-control   Generic logger control command.                                                │ │ session-delete   Delete a logging session and all its files.                                    │ │ settings-get     Get all device settings from non-volatile memory.                              │ │ settings-set     Set one or more device settings in non-volatile memory.                        │ ╰─────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```